Norwegian Rhubarb Compote

-Mix ¼ cup water and cornstarch; stir into rhubarb.
+Mix ¼ cup water and cornstarch; stir into the rhubarb.
 Heat to boiling, stirring constantly.
 Boil 1 minute and stir over medium heat.
-Rhubarb will burn if not stirred.
-Stir in vanilla extract.
-Pour into serving bowl or individual dessert bowls. (glass will crack unless it is first tempered with warm water).
+Rhubarb will stick to the bottom of the pot if not stirred.
+Add vanilla extract.
+Pour into a serving bowl or individual dessert bowls. (a glass bowl will crack unless it is first tempered with warm water).

-When ready to serve, beat whipping cream with 2 tablespoons sugar in chilled bowl until stiff.
-Pipe through decorators' tube or spoon onto rhubarb compote.
+One way to serve the Rhubarb Compote or rabarbragrot is... to beat whipping cream with 2 tablespoons sugar in a chilled bowl until stiff and spoon the cream onto the rhubarb compote.

 Norwegian Recipes after Rhubarb Compote

 Search It Here